barneyb/aoc-2018/README.md

     npm install
     npm test

-Copy the `problems/template.js` file to the appropriate location, fill in the problem's details, write some tests next to it, and then implement the `partOne` and `partTwo` functions.
+Copy the `src/problems/template.js` file to the appropriate location, fill in the problem's details, write some tests next to it, and then implement the `partOne` and `partTwo` functions.

 For a one-shot test-everything run (instead of watching w/ auto rerun), use:

     CI=true npm test

+### Flow

+Flow is used for typechecking.
+Testing does _not_ enforce Flow's checks, but builds do.
+So you don't have to run it during development, but you will before you can create a production bundle.
+Because of how Facebook publishes Jest, you must install its libdef before running Flow:

+    npm run flow-typed install jest
+    npm run flow

+If you've already got Flow running, you may need to issue `npm run flow stop` after installing the libdef.

+## Linting

+ESLint is used for linting, and runs automatically after running tests or Flow.
+It can also be invoked manually:

+    npm run lint